adiwg/mdEditor-doc/getting-started/translate-errors.md

 {% hint style='working' %}
   Save the ISO 19115-2 metadata record.
   * Click the <span class="btn btn-success btn-sm"> <i class="fa fa-floppy-o"> </i> Save Result</span> button.
-  * Check your computer's 'Downloads' folder for the metadata record.
+  * Check your computer's "Downloads" folder for the metadata record.
   * Move the file to a safe location on your computer.
   * Rename the file if you like.
 {% endhint %}